Mayweather heads Forbes money list, but no women in top 100 | Malay Mail

-Forbes reported that Mayweather, 41, topped sports highest-earners after banking US$275 million (RM1.09 billion) from his cross-combat superfight against mixed martial arts star Conor McGregor in August 2017.
+Forbes reported that Mayweather, 41, topped sports highest-earners after banking US$275 million (RM1 billion) from his cross-combat superfight against mixed martial arts star Conor McGregor in August 2017.

 However, female athletes notably failed to break into the top 100 for the first time since Forbes began publishing its ranking.